ky-is/vue-cli-plugin-tailwind/README.md

 ### `postcss.config.js` Plugins

 - `postcss-preset-env`: Defaults to stage 2, as these draft proposals are considered reasonably stable.
-If you want to enable handy experimental features like nested classes (`a { &hover: {...} }`), change to `stage: 0`.
+If you want to enable handy experimental features like nested classes (`a { &:hover: {...} }`), change to `stage: 0`.
 You can safely delete this plugin from the list if you only write old CSS or use another preprocessor.

 - `@fullhuman/postcss-purgecss`: Purgecss removes all CSS classes that it can't find reference to.
 By default, all Vue and style files in the `src` folder are included.
 Adjust `content` array if you have CSS classes in other files.